mle-infrastructure/mle-logging/README.md

                 top_k_minimize_metric=True)
 ```

-## Development
+## Development & Milestones for Next Release

 You can run the test suite via `python -m pytest -vv tests/`.
-If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:
+If you find a bug or are missing your favourite feature, feel free to contact me [@RobertTLange](https://twitter.com/RobertTLange) or create an issue :hugs:.
+Here are some features I want to implement for the next release:

-## Milestones for Next Release
 - [ ] Add rich print table messages for updates + add verbosity
 - [ ] Add Weights and Biases Backend Support
 - [ ] Extend Tensorboard logging (for JAX/TF models)